The objectives of the Biosciences Communications team are to:

 The Biosciences Communications team consists of Lida Gifford, Lead Communications Coordinator; Greta Lorge, Science Writer (part-time); Irina Silva, Communications Manager, Joint BioEnergy Institute, and communications contact for the Emery Station Operations Center; and Massie Ballon, Public Affairs Specialist, and David Gilbert, Senior Manager of Communications & Outreach, Joint Genome Institute.

 The Biosciences Communications Council, a standing committee of communications professionals and Biosciences personnel, has been established to support the development and maintenance of consistent messaging within the Area and to determine strategy.
-The Council members are: Massie Ballon, Helen Cademartori, Katy Christiansen, Lida Gifford, David Gilbert, Greta Lorge, and Irina Silva from the Biosciences Area; Strategic Communications’ Dan Krotz and a communications representative from another Area (to be determined).
+The Council members are: Massie Ballon, Katy Christiansen, Lida Gifford, David Gilbert, Nikki Humphreys, Greta Lorge, Irina Silva, and Elisha Wood-Charlson from the Biosciences Area; Strategic Communications’ Dan Krotz and Carol Pott, communications manager of the Computing Sciences Area.

 With the approval of the Biosciences ExComm, the Biosciences Communications team has assembled this set of guidelines to inform the Area’s staff about how they can collaborate with us to accomplish the aforementioned objectives.